FoinixFinance/Foinix/docs/faq.rst

 Can’t I just compound by myself?
 ================================================

 Compounding yourself on PancakeSwap is a very tedious process and it is often hard to know the optimal frequency and timing of when to compound and reinvest your yields.
-Bunny does all of this for you plus saves you gas fees.
+Foinix does all of this for you plus saves you gas fees.

-What is the BUNNY Token?
+What is the FOINIX Token?
 ================================================

-BUNNY Token is our native governance token.
-BUNNY holders govern our ecosystem and receive the majority of farm performance fee profits.
-Holding/Staking BUNNY is not only beneficial for individual profits, but also ensures the Bunny Ecosystem runs smoothly.
+FOINIX Token is our native governance token.
+FOINIX holders govern our ecosystem and receive the majority of farm performance fee profits.
+Holding/Staking FOINIX is not only beneficial for individual profits, but also ensures the Foinix Ecosystem runs smoothly.

-Which Bunny Farm do I pick?
+Which Foinix Farm do I pick?
 ================================================

 Every Farm requires a different LP Token.
-Furthermore the different Farms represent different risk tolerances for Bunny users.
+Furthermore the different Farms represent different risk tolerances for Foinix users.
 A high APY usually means more volatility in the underlying token price.
 For example, BUSD-BNB has a much lower compounded APY than CAKE-BNB, since BUSD is a stable coin which is pegged to the dollar and does not experience volatility.

-What are the risks of Farming on Bunny?
+What are the risks of Farming on Foinix?
 ================================================

 Systematic Risk